hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 6. Click **Create New**.

 7. Click **Add to My Wallet**.
-Adding the Business Network Card to your wallet allows you to use it to connect to the business network, or export it for someone else to use.
+Adding the Business Network Card to your Business Networks page allows you to use it to connect to the business network, or export it for someone else to use.

-The **My Wallet** page should now show the new Business Network Card.
+The **Business Networks** page should now show the new Business Network Card.

 <video autoplay "autoplay=autoplay" style="display:block; width:100%; height:auto;" loop="loop">
 <source src="{{ site.baseurl }}/assets/img/tutorials/playground/vs_code_22.mp4" type="video/mp4" />